ANC 2B09 - Commissioner Noah Smith

 Recently, a discussion began on the Caroline Street listserv about crimes of opportunity in our neighborhood.
 This started with a friend who saw police outside her home after a car was broken into overnight.
 I wanted to post my response and continue the conversation with the broader neighborhood:

-It is not acceptable that these crimes occur and we need to keep talking, continue sharing stories and learn best practices for preventing this kind of crime in our neighborhood.
+It is not acceptable that these crimes occur and we need to keep talking, continue sharing stories and learn best practices for this kind of crime in our neighborhood. preventing

 While violent crime is way down in our area, what has gone up is burglaries and thefts and I think that's because of a specific effort led by many in the neighborhood, including me, to report package thefts more frequently throughout the year.
 This has been really successful on the 1400 block of S and Swann Streets.
 Reporting all crimes when they happen is how we are allocated more police resources as a neighborhood.